Maria Antonovna Naryshkina, Mistress of Alexander I, Emperor of All Russia

 Naryshkin-Shuvalov Palace; Credit – Wikipedia

 Maria and her husband lived a life of extravagant luxury.
 They were famous for hosting balls at their St. Petersburg palace, now known as the Naryshkin-Shuvalov Palace on the Fontanka River Embankment.
 Today, it is the site of the Faberge Museum in St. Petersburg.
-Maria was known for her dazzling beauty and she attracted the attention of Tsesarevich Alexander Pavlovich, the future Alexander I, Emperor of All Russia.
+Maria was known for her dazzling beauty and attracted the attention of Tsesarevich Alexander Pavlovich, the future Alexander I, Emperor of All Russia.

 Alexander I, Emperor of All Russia: Credit – Wikipedia

 Tsesarevich Alexander Pavlovich was the eldest son and heir of Paul I, Emperor of All Russia, who had succeeded his mother Catherine II (the Great) upon her death in 1796.
 In 1793, Catherine the Great arranged a marriage between her grandson Alexander and Louise of Baden, known as Elizabeth Alexeievna after her marriage.
 Alexander and Elizabeth Alexeievna’s marriage started to falter.
-With the approval of Maria’s husband, Alexander started a long-term affair with Maria in 1799 and Elizabeth Alexeievna sought affection with her husband’s friend Prince Adam Czartoryski, a Polish noble.
+With the approval of Maria’s husband, Alexander started a long-term affair with Maria in 1799 and Elizabeth Alexeievna sought affection from her husband’s friend Prince Adam Czartoryski, a Polish noble.
 In 1799, Elizabeth Alexeievna gave birth to a daughter Maria Alexandrovna, who had dark eyes and dark hair like Prince Adam Czartoryski, unlike the blond hair and blue eyes of both Alexander and Elizabeth Alexeievna.
 Elizabeth Alexeievna had one more daughter but both daughters died in early childhood.

 Maria and Alexander’s affair lasted for nearly nineteen years.
-After Alexander became Emperor of All Russia after the assassination of his father in 1801, his marriage was one in name only.
+After Alexander became Emperor of All Russia following the assassination of his father in 1801, his marriage was one in name only.
 Both Alexander and Elizabeth Alexeievna fulfilled their duties as Emperor and Empress.
 However, Alexander continued his long-term affair with Maria, and Elizabeth Alexeievna continued her affair with Prince Adam Czartoryski.

 Maria Antonovna Naryshkina with her daughter Marina; Credit – Wikipedia